Counterparty Capital · April 2026 v2.0

 These laws aren't independent — they're designed as a coordinated system for the next generation of regulated financial infrastructure.

-Here's the cross-act picture:
+Here's the cross-act picture in practice:

 The Structural Advantage

 The companies that build unified infrastructure to operate across all three acts — rather than patching compliance one act at a time — will hold a durable structural advantage over competitors.
+The SEC/CFTC interpretation means that advantage starts today, not when Congress finishes its work.

 Part VI